 This gluten-free banana bread uses oat bran, flax, and almond flour instead of wheat, and the additional walnuts make it a good choice for those looking to amp up their omega-3 intake naturally.

 Coconut-Chia Pie with Seasonal Berries | from Craving Greens

 Matcha Raw Granola | from Black White Vivid

-Pesto Baked Salmon from Hello Glow
+Miso-Almond Power Salad with Baked Tofu | from Hello Glow

 Good news for vegetarians: omega-3s are not only found in fish!
 Firm tofu is considered a good source of omega-3s, and you’ll love it in this summer-ready power salad, mixed with seeds and greens and a dressing of miso and almond butter.24